SeniorTest/event-dashboard/README.md

 ```
 tests/e2e/test_post_schema.py
 ```
 as reference.
-Using that api result in creating a new schema file with a timestamp.
+Using that api results in creating a new schema file with a timestamp.
 The app reads that file and stores its content in-memory, to speed up event validation.